3venthatguy/Party-Games/Fibbage/README.md

 A multiplayer Fibbage-style economics trivia game built with Node.js, Express, and Socket.io.
 Players compete by submitting fake answers to economics questions and trying to fool others into voting for their answers.

+**Note:** This game is currently themed for economics topics, but can be easily customized for any subject matter.

 ## Features

 - **Real-time multiplayer gameplay** using WebSocket communication